echasnovski/comperes/README.md

 #> # ... with 14 more rows
 ```

-This is an object of class `longcr` which describes results in long form.
+This is an object of class `longcr` which describes results in long form (*each row represents the score of particular player in particular game*).
 Because in this competition a game always consists from two players, more natural way to look at `ncaa2005` is in wide format:

 ``` r
 as_widecr(ncaa2005)